 ENG 331: Drama 1485-1603

-You are currently looking at the ENG 331 welcome page, where you can find our course description, meeting times and location, requirements, policies, and ongoing anonymous feedback form.
-You’re most often going to be consulting, and should bookmark, the ENG 331 Schedule of Readings, Meetings, Lectures, and Assignments (click here); for the ENG 331 Google Drive (with all class audiorecordings), click here.
+You are currently looking at the ENG 331 welcome page, where you can find our course description, meeting times and location, requirements, and policies.
+You’re most often going to be consulting, and should bookmark, the ENG 331 Schedule of Readings, Meetings, Lectures, and Assignments (click here); for the ENG 331 lecture slides, click here; for the ENG 331 Google Drive (with all class audiorecordings), click here.

 This site contains all the material that would normally be on a course syllabus, and more.
 There’s a lot of information here, but that’s because everything you need for ENG 331 is all collected here conveniently in one place!
 You’ll mainly use this site for reference during the year, but before you commit to joining our class, be sure you review the contents of this site.